Our Core Values

 The law surrounding donor anonymity has changed over the years.
 Anyone who donated before 1 April 2005 is automatically an anonymous donor.
 For any donors who donated after this date, the children born from the donation can ask for their donor’s name and last known address, once they reach 18 years old.

 Every year, around 3,500 children are conceived with the help of donor eggs and/or donor sperm.
-Individuals who are able to donate often recognise the extraordinary gift they can give and the fact that they do not remain anonymous does not affect their choice to donate.
+Individuals who can donate often recognise the extraordinary gift they can give and the fact that they do not remain anonymous does not affect their choice to donate.

 After treatment, you may have excess embryos and you can choose to store these for up to 10 years, for future use (or longer, in special circumstances).
 After the end of the chosen storage period, the embryos will be allowed to perish.